reubenmiller/go-c8y-cli/docs/go-c8y-cli/docs/tutorials/extensions/creating-an-extension.md

 ## Example 1: Create an extension for a microservice

-Let's say that you have developed a microservice that is deployed in Cumulocity IoT, and now you would like to create some a CLI interface which can be used by users to get the most out of your new microservice.
+Let's say that you have developed a microservice that is deployed in Cumulocity, and now you would like to create some a CLI interface which can be used by users to get the most out of your new microservice.

 For this example, let's assume we have a microservice called `organizer` and it is responsible for the management of some generic IoT assets.